jerschro/how_to_dft/docs/vasp/INCAR.md

 Tells VASP what method to do.

-* IBRION=0 is for Molecular Dynamics.
+* IBRION = 0 is for Molecular Dynamics.
-* IBRION=2 is for Conjugate Gradient Geometry Optimization.
+* IBRION = 2 is for Conjugate Gradient Geometry Optimization.
-* IBRION=5 is for calculating finite differences for phonopy displacements.
+* IBRION = -1 with NSW = 0 is a single point calculation.

 ### ISIF[:fontawesome-solid-link:](https://www.vasp.at/wiki/index.php/ISIF)